 Customize for Your Stack

-Generic AI review tools work, but fine-tuning for your specific framework (Spring Boot, your team's patterns, your architecture style) dramatically improves relevance.
+Generic tools work, but fine-tuning for your framework — Spring Boot, your team’s conventions, your architecture style — dramatically improves relevance.
+A model that knows your patterns flags fewer false positives and more genuine problems.

 The Future of Code Quality

-- Security issues are caught at write-time — not in penetration testing months later
+Security issues are caught at write-time — not in a penetration test months later

 Good code review has always been about building better software and better developers.
-AI doesn't change that goal — it just helps us get there faster.
+AI does not change that goal — it just helps us get there faster, provided we keep human judgment firmly in the loop.